 Your death dreams are symbolic: they are not related to actual past, present or future deaths, but are extremely meaningful about your own past, present and future.
-Dreams about death - once interpreted - help you to see your best way forward.
-So don't worry about anyone dying: that's not what these dreams are about.
-These dreams hold the key to life (not death) - when you have them interpreted.
+Dreams about death - once analysed - help you to see your best way forward.
+So don't worry that your dream has predicted a death: that's not what these dreams are about.
+These dreams hold the key to life (not death) - when you understand them.

 Dreams of death, dying and the departed can be extremely scary dreams but, once understood, they can be most insightful and freeing.
 Dreams of death are perfectly normal and natural, even the horrific ones.
 They are also very common dreams although people are often too fearful to mention them.